Hridaya Yoga Mexico

 - I voluntarily participate in this program with full knowledge that there are risks associated with all activities and agree to accept any risk that arises as a result of my participation.
 I further acknowledge that the activities mentioned above may be emotionally and/or mentally more demanding than my usual activities.
 I acknowledge my responsibility for exercising my own judgment in choosing to participate.

-- As a condition of being accepted for enrollment, I hereby personally assume all risks in connection with said course, for any harm, injury, or damage that may befall me while I am enrolled as a student of Hridaya Yoga, including all risks connected therewith, whether foreseen or unforeseen.
+- As a condition of being accepted for enrollment, I hereby personally assume all risks in connection with said course, for any illness, harm, injury, or damage that may befall me while I am enrolled as a student of Hridaya Yoga, including all risks connected therewith, whether foreseen or unforeseen.

 - I further exempt and hold harmless Hridaya Yoga and Released Parties (including all employees, volunteers, instructors and agents of Hridaya Yoga or its host resorts) for any claim or lawsuits by me, my family, estate, heirs or assigns, arising out of my enrollment and participation in this course.